 MSDN Southern Fried Roadshow - September Edition

 The MSDN Southern Fried Roadshow is a half day free developer event with a southern flair, where you will learn about some of the latest developments in Microsoft technologies.
-For September, 2008 the Roadshow will be presented by Architect Evangelist Chad Brooks and Developer Evangelist Glen Gordon.
-Chad and Glen will be loading up a minivan with lots of goodies, and trying to hit 5 cities in 5 days.
+For September, 2008 the Roadshow will be presented by Architect Evangelist Chad Brooks and Developer Evangelists Glen Gordon and Brian Hitney.
+Chad, Glen & Brian will be loading up a minivan with lots of goodies, and trying to hit 5 cities in 5 days.